andersmurphy/andersmurphy-blog/resources/posts/2016-05-17-signing-your-app.md

 ### Step 4: Update .gitignore
 Add  **gradle.properties** to your projects **.gitignore** file.
 So that it doesn't get tracked by git.
 This ensures that your signing credentials will only be stored locally on your machine.

+Check out [this project](https://github.com/andersmurphy/demo-app/commit/531597724d68cf27d6e9fdd2e88f54fe4082c841) for an example of how to sign your app's release build.